India in Australia, 3 ODI Series, 2019

 Ambati Rayudu walks out to the middle.

-We are back for the chase!
-The openers, Rohit Sharma and Shikhar Dhawan make their way out to the middle.
-Jason Behrendorff, the debutant, has the new ball in hand.
-Here we go...
+We are back for the chase.
+Rohit Sharma and Shikhar Dhawan to open the innings for India.
+Jason Behrendorff will bowl the first over with the first new ball.